 After leading a revolt now the race is on to save Asgard.
 Can Thor win the battle without his trusty hammer?

 Overall this was a highly entertaining film with lots of humour and a decent enough story.
 Chris Hemsworth was brilliant and had some great lines as was Jeff Goldblum.
 (Someone did say that Jeff Goldblum was just asked to do his Best Jeff Goldblum impression.).
-Another standout was Tessa Thompson who played Valkerie.
+Another standout, was Tessa Thompson who played Valkerie.
 I had not seen her in anything before but she has starred in over 45 other productions.
 Maybe we have not yet seen the last of Valkerie.

-Conclusion, if you want a film where you will leave smiling and with a sense of money well spent them Thor Ragnarok is the one to see.
+Conclusion, if you want a film where you will leave smiling and with a sense of money well spent them Thor Ragnorok is the one to see.
 The soundtrack is also excellent – some of the music in the movie is very 1980 synth, one was very reminiscent of the Street Hawk theme by Le Park.
-Thor Ragnarok is not a classic or an Oscar nominee but certainly a highly entertaining movie.
+Thor Ragnorok is not a classic or an Oscar nominee but certainly a highly entertaining movie.
 Enjoy!

-Thor Ragnarok is the last Marvel film of 2017 and next on the list is Avengers: Infinity War.
+This is the last Marvel film of 2017 and next on the list is Avengers: Infinity War.